Trevor Martin

 Trevor Gordon Martin (17 November 1929 - 5 October 2017) was a British stage and film character actor.
 He was known for work in the Doctor Who universe.
-He played Doctor Who on stage, a time lord on TV and other small parts for a radio play and an audio dramatisation.
+He played the Doctor on stage, a time lord on TV and other small parts for a radio play and an audio dramatisation.
 Martin had numerous television credits and acted in the films Othello (1965), Absolution (1978), Krull (1983), The House of Mirth (2000), and Babel (2006).

 Early life and education

 Martin was born in Edinburgh and raised in Enfield, London.
 After military service, he trained at the Guildhall School of Music and Drama, where he won the Carleton Hobbs Radio Award in 1953 and went to began his career with the BBC Radio Drama Company.

 Career

 Theatre

 Martin was known for playing the Doctor on stage at the Adelphi Theatre, London in Doctor Who and the Daleks in the Seven Keys to Doomsday based on the popular television series Doctor Who.
 In the 1974 play, he essayed the role of an alternate Fourth Doctor, a role he reprised in a 2008 audio adaptation of the play from Big Finish Productions.